Kristina Vaculik: 2010

 In March, Vaculik competed at the Artistic Gymnastics World Cup in Cottbus, Germany.
 She placed second on vault scoring 13.787, first on uneven bars scoring 14.050, second on balance beam scoring 14.425, and first on floor scoring 13.950.
-This was the best showing for a Canadian gymnast ever at any World Cup event to that date.

-At the end of April, Vaculik competed at the Pacific Rim Championships in Melbourne, Australia where the Canadian team placed fourth.
+At the end of April, Vaculik competed at the Pacific Rim Championships in Melbourne, Australia, where the Canadian team placed fourth.
 Individually, Vaculik placed sixth in the all around with a score of 54.900, fourth in the vault final with a score of 13.600, fourth in the uneven bars final with a score of 14.225, sixth in the balance beam final with a score of 13.350, and third in the floor final with a score of 13.925.

-In May, Vaculik won the all around title at the Canadian Championships in Kamloops, Canada with a score of 55.950.
+In May, Vaculik won the all-around title at the Canadian Championships in Kamloops, Canada with a score of 55.950.
 In events finals, she placed first on vault scoring 14.000, first on uneven bars scoring 14.050, first on balance beam scoring 14.200, and second on floor scoring 13.950.

-In October, Vaculik led the Canadian team at the 2010 World Artistic Gymnastics Championships in Rotterdam, Netherlands with the team's highest all around score of 52.065.
+In October, Vaculik led the Canadian team at the 2010 World Artistic Gymnastics Championships in Rotterdam, Netherlands, with the team's highest all-around score of 52.065.
 The team placed thirteenth and individually Vaculik placed thirtieth.

 2011

 In October, Vaculik was a member of the Canadian team at the 2011 World Artistic Gymnastics Championships in Tokyo, Japan.
-They placed eleventh in the team competition which meant that they would have to compete in London in January in order to qualify a full team for the Olympics.
+They placed eleventh in the team competition which meant that they would have to compete in London in January to qualify a full team for the Olympics.
 She contributed an all around score of 52.831 in qualifications.

 Later in October, Vaculik competed in the 2011 Pan American Games in Guadalajara, Mexico.
-She helped the Canadian team win silver in the team event with an individual all around score of 54.625.
+She helped the Canadian team win silver in the team event with an individual all-around score of 54.625.
 Vaculik won the bronze medal in the individual all around final with a score of 54.777 and the silver medal in the balance beam final with a score of 13.925.
 She also placed fourth in the floor final with a score of 13.500.